ddev/ddev/docs/content/users/topics/hosting.md

 4. Before proceeding, your system and your project must be accessible on the internet on port 80 and your project DNS name (`myproject.example.com`) must resolve to the appropriate server.
 5. Configure your project with [`ddev config`](../usage/commands.md#config).
 6. Import your database and files using [`ddev import-db`](../usage/commands.md#import-db) and [`ddev import-files`](../usage/commands.md#import-files).
+7. Save all databases with `ddev snapshot --all` before beginning, so you can restore your database if you have to change the name of the project.
-7. Tell DDEV to listen on all network interfaces, omit the SSH agent, use hardened images, and enable Let’s Encrypt:
+8. Tell DDEV to listen on all network interfaces, omit the SSH agent, use hardened images, and enable Let’s Encrypt:

     ```
     ddev config global --router-bind-all-interfaces --omit-containers=ddev-ssh-agent --use-hardened-images --performance-mode=none --use-letsencrypt --letsencrypt-email=you@example.com
     ```

-8. Create your DDEV project as you normally would, but `ddev config --project-name=<yourproject> --project-tld=<your-top-level-domain>`.
+9. Create your DDEV project, but `ddev config --project-name=<yourproject> --project-tld=<your-top-level-domain>`.
 If your website responds to multiple hostnames (e.g., with and without `www`), you’ll need to add `additional_hostnames`.
+For example, if you're serving a site at `something.example.com`, set `project_tld: example.com` and `additional_hostnames: ["something"]`.

+    !!!warning "Complex configuration with apex domains"

+        Unfortunately, the `traefik` integration with Let's Encrypt does not work if you have hostnames specified that are not resolvable, so all hostnames referenced must be resolvable in DNS.
+(You can use `additional_fqdns` as well as `additional_hostnames`, but all combinations must be resolvable in DNS.)
+Some examples:

+        **Project name = example, URL = `example.com`, also serving `www.example.com` and `mysite.com`**
+        ```yaml
+        project_tld: com
+        name: example
+        additional_hostnames:
+        - www.example
+        additional_fqdns:
+        - mysite.com
+        ```

+        **Project name = `stories`, URL = `stories.example.org`**

+        ```yaml
+        name: stories
+        project_tld: example.org
+        ```

-9. Redirect HTTP to HTTPS.
-Edit the `.ddev/traefik/config/<projectname>.yaml` to remove the `#ddev-generated` and uncomment the `middlewares:` and `- "redirectHttps"` lines in the HTTP router section.
+10. If you want to redirect HTTP to HTTPS, edit the `.ddev/traefik/config/<projectname>.yaml` to remove the `#ddev-generated` and uncomment the `middlewares:` and `- "redirectHttps"` lines in the HTTP router section.
-10. Run [`ddev start`](../usage/commands.md#start) and visit your site.
+11. Run [`ddev start`](../usage/commands.md#start) and visit your site.
 With some CMSes, you may also need to clear your cache.
-11. If you see trouble with Let's Encrypt `ACME` failures, you can temporarily switch to the `ACME` staging server, and avoid getting rate-limited while you are experimenting.
+12. If you see trouble with Let's Encrypt `ACME` failures, you can temporarily switch to the `ACME` staging server, and avoid getting rate-limited while you are experimenting.
 The certificates it serves will not be valid, but you'll see that they're coming from Let's Encrypt anyway.
 Add a `~/.ddev/traefik/static_config.staging.yaml` with the contents:

     ```yaml
     certificatesResolvers: